Last modified: September 13, 2024

 Tabs

-- Tabs are used to organize content into separate views within the same context.
+- Tabs enable you to group related content into different panels within the same view, helping avoid clutter.

 Carousels